-711 2 CFR Part 170, App.
+^{711 2} CFR Part 170, App.
 A.

-payments before the release of any federal funds.712 To meet this requirement, the Commission and USAC will make full use of the Do Not Pay system administered by the Treasury's Bureau of the Fiscal Service as it did for payments disbursed in the EBB Program.713 If a check of the Do Not Pay system results in a finding that an ACP provider should not be paid, the Commission will withhold issuing commitments and payments.
+payments before the release of any federal funds.
+712 To meet this requirement, the Commission and USAC will make full use of the Do Not Pay system administered by the Treasury's Bureau of the Fiscal Service as it did for payments disbursed in the EBB Program.
+713 If a check of the Do Not Pay system results in a finding that an ACP provider should not be paid, the Commission will withhold issuing commitments and payments.
 USAC may work with the ACP provider to give it an opportunity to resolve its listing in the Do Not Pay system if the provider can produce evidence that its listing in the Do Not Pay system should be removed.
-However, the ACP provider will be responsible for working with the relevant agency to correct its information before payment can be made by the Commission.714

-257. Database Connections for the Affordable Connectivity Program.
-As the Bureau explained in the ACP Public Notice, "[a]ccess to program databases for automated eligibility verification is essential to an optimal household application experience in the National Verifier."715 To facilitate increased opportunity for automatic eligibility verification, USAC and the Commission have executed computer matching agreements (CMAs) with state and federal partners for the EBB Program that allow USAC to continue to utilize those connections for the Affordable Connectivity Program, and we direct USAC to continue to engage with state and federal agencies with which there is no existing CMA for the Affordable Connectivity Program.
+However, the ACP provider will be responsible for working with the relevant agency to correct its information before payment can be made by the Commission.
+714 explained in the ACP Public Notice, "[a]ccess to program databases for automated eligibility verification is essential to an optimal household application experience in the National Verifier."715 To facilitate increased opportunity for automatic eligibility verification, USAC and the Commission have executed computer matching agreements (CMAs) with state and federal partners for the EBB Program that allow USAC to continue to utilize those connections for the Affordable Connectivity Program, and we direct USAC to continue to engage with state and federal agencies with which there is no existing CMA for the Affordable Connectivity Program.
+716 In particular, we expect USAC to continue to pursue establishing connections with eligibility databases for WIC, a new eligibility program under the Affordable Connectivity Program.
 The Infrastructure Act also requires the Secretaries of the Department of Health and Human Services (HHS), USDA, and the Department of Education to enter into a Memorandum of Understanding with USAC to share National Verifier data.717